shinewhg/VIE/README.md

 export ROCKETCHAT_PAT_TOKEN=<your token>
 ```

+Note: SeekingAlpha or RocketChat user/pass will not work.
+You must use PAT.

 ### Start Ollama
 I'm using llama3.2 3B text only model.
 But it should be easy to try another.
 Just modify `vie_summarizer/ollama/ollama.py` in next step.
 ```